haptork/csaransh/README.md

 ## Citation

-You can use the paper for citation of the software code as well until we submit a JOSS paper on the implementation.
+You can use this [paper](https://arxiv.org/abs/1811.10923) for citation until we submit a JOSS paper on the implementation for the use of code, methods or results.
+Also, please consider to give the link to the github project page.